-This system has infinitely many solutions (there's a free variable in x_3), but all we need is one solution vector.
-The solution, tells us that so we are convinced that w really is in $\langle S \rangle$.
+This system has infinitely many solutions (there's a free variable in $x_3$ ), but all tells us that so we are convinced that w really is in $\langle S \rangle$ .
 Notice that there are an infinite number of ways to answer this question affirmatively.
 We could choose a different solution, this time choosing the free variable to be zero,